 The vast majority of people who take or view photographs or videos of children do so for entirely innocent and legitimate reasons.
 Sadly, some people abuse children through taking or distributing images, so we must ensure that we have some safeguards in place.

-To protect pupils we will:
+To protect pupils, we will:

-• seek parental consent for photographs to be taken or published (for example, on our website or in newspapers or publications)

-- use only the pupil's first name with an image - ensure pupils are appropriately dressed - encourage pupils to tell us if they are worried about any photographs that are taken of them.
+- seek parental consent for photographs to be taken or published (for example, on our website or in newspapers or publications) - use only the pupil's first name with an image (if needed, otherwise names will not be published) - ensure pupils are appropriately dressed - encourage pupils to tell us if they are worried about any photographs that are taken of them.

-e-Safety
+E-Safety